 Travellers older than 16 may bring 1,000 cigarettes, 2 litres of wine and 1.5 litres of other alcohol, and perfume for personal use without paying customs duty.
 An export certificate is required to take carpets or anything else considered antique out of Azerbaijan.

 Heydar Aliyev International Airport

-Location: The airport is situated about 12 miles (20km) from Baku.
+Location: The airport is situated about 16 miles (25km) from Baku.

 Contacts: Tel: +994 (12) 257 900.

-Getting to the city: Bus 116 services the city centre and official taxis are available outside the airport building; beware of drivers within the arrivals hall who are unlicensed and charge more.
+Getting to the city: Baku Bus - H1 express bus services the city centre and official taxis are available outside the airport building; beware of drivers within the arrivals hall who are unlicensed and charge more.
 Hotel courtesy cars can be arranged for a fee.

 Airport Taxis: Taxis are available at the airport.

-Facilities: There are ATMs on the first floor in the Arrivals area.
+Facilities: There are ATMs on the first floor of the airport.
 Left luggage storage is available, and other services include VIP lounges, duty-free shops and bureaux de change.